KITATUS/KITATUS.github.io/_posts/2022-04-22-gamedevterminology.md

 ### U
 UI (User Interface)
-: A discipline focused on how the end user interfaces with the in-game menus and HUD (Heads-Up Display).
-: A term given to the collection of menus and visual components that allow the user to interact with the game.
+: A discipline focused on how the end user interfaces with the in-game menus and HUD (Heads-Up Display) : A term given to the collection of menus and visual components that allow the user to interact with the game.
 : <b><em>Example: Title Screens, Main Menus, player Health Bars are all examples of UI. </em></b>